danielbodnar/awesome-stars/README.md

 ## chrome-extension

+- [osmoscraft/fjord](https://github.com/osmoscraft/fjord) - Host-free RSS reader in your browser.
+- [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
+- [1nfiniteloop/json-bookmarks](https://github.com/1nfiniteloop/json-bookmarks) - Browser extension for Mozilla Firefox and Chrome for importing and exporting bookmarks with a json file
+- [herrherrmann/omnivore-list-popup](https://github.com/herrherrmann/omnivore-list-popup) - Web extension for Firefox and Chrome that shows a popup with a list of your Omnivore articles to quickly open or archive (similar to the In My Pocket extension).
 - [RetireJS/retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities.
 Can also generate an SBOM of the libraries it finds.
 - [fregante/browser-extension-template](https://github.com/fregante/browser-extension-template) - 📕 Barebones boilerplate with Parcel 2, options handler and auto-publishing
 - [notlmn/copy-as-markdown](https://github.com/notlmn/copy-as-markdown) - 🖱 Browser extension to copy hyperlinks, images, and selected text as Markdown with GFM support